eth-educators/eth-docker/SETUP.md

   * geth
   * nethermind - testing only, DB corruption observed on goerli and mainnet
   * openethereum - testing only, DB corruption observed on mainnet
+  * besu - testing for now, I have not solved interop issues with Lighthouse
   * 3rd-party
 * Whether to run a slasher (experimental for Prysm)
 * Whether to run a grafana dashboard for monitoring